 Working Inspection, Missing Capacity

-The CFO sees unfavorable mix variance, material yield drift, or labor efficiency below standard.
-The variance gets explained at the margin and never traced to its source.
-By the time it surfaces in a board pack, it has been smoothed into a single percentage point of margin compression that is too small to investigate and too persistent to ignore.
+The CFO sees unfavorable mix variance, material yield drift, or labor efficiency below standard, explained at the margin and never traced.
+By the time it reaches the board pack, it has been smoothed into a percentage point of margin compression too small to investigate, too persistent to ignore.
+The COO sees why the plant cannot quote tighter delivery windows for new SKUs: the schedule already absorbs the current portfolio's volatility, and adding two more creates late-delivery risk the commercial team cannot price.
+The CEO sees the gap between reported productivity and what benchmarks suggest is achievable, the operating reality for years before it surfaces at that altitude.

 Same line behavior, three readings, three time horizons.
-The cost is significant and unattributed, which is why it persists.
 Variance with no owner stays in the variance column.
+Select the perspective that fits your role.

 The Line They Stopped Trusting